 - Move time.
 This is the time required to move items into and out of the manufacturing area, as well as between workstations within the production area.

 - Queue time.
 This is the time spent waiting prior to the processing, inspection, and move activities.

 The concept of manufacturing throughput time is primarily oriented toward the reduction of time required by the manufacturing process, so that you can increase the amount of throughput flowing through your system and thereby increase profitability.
 Throughput is net sales minus totally variable expenses.
-The bulk of the time spent in manufacturing tends not to be in processing, but rather in inspection, moves, or queues.
+The bulk of the time spent in manufacturing tends not to be in processing, but rather in the inspection, move, and queue times noted above.
 Thus, it is easiest to reduce manufacturing throughput time by eliminating as much inspection, move, and queue time as possible.

 Example of Manufacturing Throughput Time

 The production manager of ABC International wants to calculate the manufacturing throughput time for its blue one-armed widget.
 He accumulates the following information:

 - Inspection time = 0.5 hours